4 Simple linear regression

 • What is an example of an inference question that can be answered using a simple linear regression model?

-4.3.1 Statistical model
+4.3.1 Statistical (theoretical) model

+We expand on the concepts introduced in for the simple linear regression model.
 Suppose there is a response variable Y and a predictor variable X. The values of the response variable Y can be generated in the following way:

 More specifically, we define the model as a function of the predictor X, Model=f(X), and error ϵ, such that